fahzee1/slicer/README.md

 ## Other Details

+Please do not fork this repository, and instead work on a local copy of the repository.

 As you code, create logical commits with good commit messages.

-To submit your solution, please zip up your code repository, and email it to `info@innolitics.com`.
-Alternatively, you can fork this repository and email me a link.
+To submit your solution, please zip up your entire repository, and email it to `info@innolitics.com`.

 If you have any questions about the requirements, ask!
 Part of being a good engineer is knowing when to clarify requirements.